czarandy/mtgptresults/README.md

 ## Contributing

-The site loads all data from the `tournaments.json` data file.
-From this it generates two derived views: `players.js` and `recent.js`, which correspond to the views for player pages and the recent tournament views (the initial page that includes tournament summaries).
+The site loads all data from the `data` directory.
+From this it generates three derived views: `players.js`, `recent.js`, and `tournaments.js`, which correspond to the views for player pages, the recent tournament views (the initial page that includes tournament summaries), and the detailed tournament views.

-If you want to make any changes or corrections, make them to the `tournaments.json` file:
+If you want to make any changes or corrections, make them to the files in the `data` directory.
+To add a new tournament, simply create a new file that matches the format of the existing files:

 1. [Fork this repository](https://help.github.com/articles/fork-a-repo/).
-2. Edit `tournaments.json`.
+2. Edit the appropriate file in the `data` directory.
 3. Commit your changes to your fork.
 Write [good commit messages](https://github.com/erlang/otp/wiki/writing-good-commit-messages).
 4. [Submit a pull request](https://help.github.com/articles/using-pull-requests/).